thinkviv/Card-Game/README.md

 The age old card game War

-Utilizing the deck of cards API found at https://deckofcardsapi.com/ and recreating the game of war.
+Utilizing the deck of cards API found at https://deckofcardsapi.com/ and recreating the game of war in the browser.